 A melon baller is a tool designed to scoop melon flesh out in small, perfectly shaped balls, which you then serve in bowls or incorporate into a fruit salad.

-They are composed of a scooping part (bowl) attached to a handle.
+They are composed of a small scooping part (bowl) attached to a handle.

 Melon ballers don’t have a spring-loaded “release latch” on them as larger scoops for other purposes may have.